Excellent facilities, cutting edge technology and our international collaborations underpin research in each of the four divisions:

 All research students are appointed two supervisors at registration to guide them through their research project.
-Students belong to one of the 13 research groups which provides interaction with academic staff and other students in the same discipline.
-The research groups organise seminars and journal clubs and student participation is expected.
+Students belong to one of the four Research Divisions which provides interaction with academic staff and other students in the same discipline.
+The research divisions organise seminars and journal clubs and student participation is expected.
 The students organise their own science club and are in charge of their own postgraduate room.
 The research atmosphere is friendly, encouraging and positive, and the success rate is high.
 All students are allocated a Postgraduate Coordinator in addition to the two supervisors.
 The PGC will provide additional support and will review the student's progress in accordance with the timetable for FT or PT students.

 Head of group/division

 Professor Andrea Streit

 Expected to be three to four years FT or up to six years PT.
 Registration normally October, although students may commence at any time.

 Students may be based at Guy's or Denmark Hill campus depending on the location of their primary supervisor.